 While this great conflagration had many economic and political causes, Lincoln’s name remains associated with the abolition of slavery.
 Lincoln, like Washington before him, connected two periods of American history.
 In Lincoln’s case, he saw the end of the National Period and the very beginnings of the Modern Period which would follow the Civil War.

 These two men presided during two great wars, one for freedom of independent government, the other for a different kind of freedom.
-But about the same number of Americans died in the Civil War than all other wars Americans were ever involved in — because we count the dead on both sides.
+But about the same number of Americans died in the Civil War as all other wars Americans were ever involved in — because we count the dead on both sides.
 Counting those who died on battlefields combined with those who died of disease and infection during the War, it accounted for over 4% of the American population.
 This is more than the number of American deaths from Coronavirus.

 The first man is remembered for selfless deeds who served as first President when he might have been King.
 The other for his great words that began to heal a nation after the largest battle ever fought on American soil.
 As Lincoln remembered those who fought and died at the Battle of Gettysburg, he concluded: